Defense raises race bias in Cosby jury selection process | New Country 923

 PITTSBURGH (AP) — With just one black person seated among the first 11 jurors chosen for Bill Cosby’s sexual assault trial, defense lawyers are crying foul and accusing prosecutors of trying to systematically keep blacks off the jury.

-The lawyers return to court on Wednesday in Pittsburgh to pick a 12th juror and six alternates.
+The lawyers returned to court on Wednesday in Pittsburgh to pick a 12th juror and six alternates.
+Cosby arrived Wednesday just before 8 a.m.

 For now, Judge Steven O’Neill has rejected the race bias argument.